Host a Child

 The Stress Reduction Suggestions may be helpful in assessing those children who need extra attention as they go through the surgery and recovery, especially those who have never been separated from very attentive parents or who have been overprotected.

 The Guidelines have been formulated with cultural sensitivity to serve English and Spanish speaking populations.
 If you are in a Rotary District speaking a language other than English or Spanish, please feel free to translate them into your language.
 In addition, if the guidelines and/or pictures need to be altered to suit a specific cultural setting, we welcome those changes or any questions you may have.
-Changes can be inserted into the materials you give to the families and we ask that you also send them to Ms. Fredlee Ann Kaplan, LCSW, at 303 Fifth Avenue, Suite 1103, New York, NY 10016, through email.
+Changes can be inserted into the materials you give to the families and we ask that you also send them to Ms. Fredlee Ann Kaplan, LCSW, through email.
 We appreciate your participation in making these guidelines as culturally relevant as possible for families around the world.